BradDev20/Artificial-Intelligence/chess/README.md

 Connects to a player vs. computer chess game on chess.com Parses game information into a database
-Evaluates the board to get the current "score"
+Evaluates the board to get the current "score" and finds the best move to make

 TODO:
-Add learning functionality
-Generate training data from Stockfish
+Compress chess board representation for faster computation Refine scoring algorithm for more intelligent moves